 Deciding when to apply retinol is a complex decision that depends on the type of product your retinol is packaged in.
-Obviously if it is a serum it goes before your moisturizer and if it is a cream if goes after.
+Obviously, if it is a serum it goes before your moisturizer and if it is a cream it goes after.

 Which comes first Retinol or Hyaluronic Acid?

 Hyaluronic Acid goes on your skin first and then Retinol.
 This is where you should take a moment and wait for the hyaluronic acid serum to truly penetrate into your skin.
 There should be a minimal amount of moisture on your skin when you apply a Retinol serum.
 Any kind of dampness on your skin will create an opportunity for it to absorb more of the retinol than necessary and this will irritate your skin.

 Don’t forget to always apply your moisturizer after your retinol.